mysrcs/wruby/posts/git-auto-deploy.md

 Let's break everything down.

 First we check if the branch being pushed to the remote server is `master`.
 Only if this is true do we proceed.
-(Feel free to change this if your prefer something like `production` or `deploy`)
+(Feel free to change this if you prefer something like `production` or `deploy`)

 ~~~bash
 if [ "$branch" == "master" ]; then